mcgrathmichael/Witch_n_bitch/README.md

 # Witch N Bitch ✨🧙‍♀️

-Witch N Bitch is a mystical web application that offers you a daily card reading, horoscope, and a journal entry section.
+Witch N Bitch is a mystical web application that offers you a daily card reading, horoscope, and a journal entry section for all your wiitchin' and bitchin'.
 Get ready to explore the magical world of tarot cards and find out what the stars have in store for you.

 ## Features 🔮